NM2/smartie-doc/index.md

 ![home-probes-details-view](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/home-probes-details-view.png?style=centerme)

 The globe icon, placed on the top-left corner of the details view, gives an hint on the shown list.
-If the icon is green, the view only shows the probes available in specific location.
+If the icon is green, the view only shows the probes available in a specific location.
 When the user clicks on the icon, it turns grey and the table shows all the probes associated to the controller.

+Clicking on a row in the details view opens a side panel showing information regarding the active and passive sides of a probe.
+The passive tab shows the data collected by the probe in a time based format aggregated by application (for more info on the section, please refer to [time based](#time-based)) and clicking on the eye icon opens the full time based view for the probe.
+The active tab displays information regarding the active measurements campaign started on the probe and clicking on its eye icon the user is brought to a new window with a full view on the active measurements campaign started on the probe.

+![home-passive-view](images/passive/home-passive-view.png?style=centerme)

+![home-active-view](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/home-active-view.png?style=centerme)

-Using the input boxes on the top bar of the table, the user can filter the probes by every field available:
+Using the input boxes on the top bar of the details table, the user can filter the probes by every field available:

+*   **Name**: Name of the probe
 *   **Serial number**: Unique identifier for each probe
 *   **Group**: Name of the group associated to the probe
 *   **Private IP address**: Private IP address assigned to the probe in the network that it is monitoring
-*   **Public IP address**: Public address used by the probe to communicate with the controller
+*   **Public IP address**: Public IP address used by the probe to communicate with the controller
 *   **Last activity**: Last time the controller received a log from the selected probe
 *   **Active status**: Status of the active side of the probe.
-Clicking on the eye icon, the user is brought to a new window with a full view on the active measurements campaign started on the probe
+Clicking on the eye icon opens the active tab of the side panel
 *   **Passive status**: Status of the passive side of the probe.
-A click on the eye icon opens the full time based view for the probe
+Clicking on the eye icon opens the passive tab of the side panel

-Clicking on a row in the details view opens a new section showing information regarding the active and passive sides of a probe.
-The passive tab shows the data collected by the probe in a time based format aggregated by application (for more info on the section, please refer to [time based](#time-based)), while the active tab displays information regarding the active measurements campaign started on the probe.

-![home-passive-view](images/passive/home-passive-view.png?style=centerme)

-![home-active-view](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/home-active-view.png?style=centerme)

 ### Common features
 Features common to several sections of the user interface are described in the following.